What was the challenge?

 - Provide temporary accommodation for asylum seekers whilst they wait for their claim for asylum is assessed.

 - Building our Housing with Care offer that is currently providing 40 housing with care developments across the country.
 We are the only partner with Cornwall’s local authority for 11 bespoke schemes, to build, manage and deliver care across the county.
 We also build supported living for those with disabilities to live more independently.

 - We are a trusted provider of housing to various central Government departments, including the Ministry of Defence and the Home Office.
 We provide affordable housing to ex service personnel, to key workers and to people seeking asylum in the UK.

 Mears has an engaged work force of 5,500 employees who, through the recent pandemic, delivered across all its service offering in a safe and responsible way to ensure vulnerable people felt safe and cared for.
 This included carrying out 6,000 repairs a day and managing 17,000 homes to ensure people live in decent, affordable homes.

 Mears took an active role in writing the Green and White papers for social housing, taking the positive action to challenge proposals and input solutions.

 Mears provides temporary accommodation for citizens from 129 countries, assisting those to overcome challenges around language and culture while their claim is being assessed.

 Mears is proud of how it has improved service delivery and pay conditions in the care sector which remains severely underfunded.
-We manage the build, maintain and provision of housing with care and specially adapted living for those with disabilities to help them live as independently as they can.
+We manage the build, maintenance and provision of housing with care and specially adapted living for those with disabilities to help them live as independently as they can.
 This reduces the cost on local authorities, NHS, reduces incidents of falls, reduces loneliness and improves wellbeing.